 The subordination of a debt, as well as the subordination of securities, can be agreed upon between the parties and put into effect by virtue of contractual provisions.

 A lender can be held liable under environmental law if the lender becomes the owner of the property as a result of a foreclosure.
 Other than that, there are no specific liabilities for a lender for environmental issues.

 Should a borrower become insolvent, the amounts obtained from the sale of the borrower's assets encumbered with a mortgage or pledge will be allocated to satisfy the creditors whose claims have been secured on those assets.

 By the end of 2021, LIBOR will no longer be supported by the financial investigation authority; therefore, a key point for all parties in the financial documentation should be the smooth transition to the Sterling Overnight Index Average (SONIA).
 To this end, a change to the financial documentation, in which the maturity falls after 2021, is required by incorporating emergency terminology that ensures a proper alignment with SONIA.

 Strategic planning and zoning in Poland is provided on the following levels: national, voivodship (województwo), county (powiat) and municipal (gmina).
 The municipal authority enacts the directly binding local zoning plans, which are the most important from the investors' perspective.
-The municipalities play a key role in creating and adopting local zoning plans.
-The Zoning Law is a key legislation that regulates matters related to planning and zoning in Poland.

 Prior to the commencement of any construction works, in most cases, the investor should obtain a building permit.